k2s09/old-website/content/post/typing.md

 # My journey

-I didn’t start out being average.
+I didn’t start out being average in this domain.
 From a young age, I was interested in computers and typed faster than my peers throughout the ages.
 I was always very curious and into gadgets, always wanting to understand them from the inside.
 Admittedly, this ruined my track record with devices, but it did help me wanting to dig deeper in this topic of typing optimise my speed.

 To be faster, you have to go around optimising your muscle memory for each aspect of perfect typing.
 The first is the layout.
 Learn to type all alphabets at once without looking at the keyboard and make mental data structures for words when typing them, almost like making the shape you get by glide typing something on your phone.
 Then comes the part of assigning the appropriate fingers to the keys.
 A rather lengthy process it is.
 The most important thing to remember is that accuracy triumphs everything.
 Speed will come naturally with time and practise but a perfect form will help you be the most efficient.